2023 Best Precision Metal Working Schools in Wisconsin

 Request Information

-Gateway Technical College ranked #10 on this year’s Best Precision Metal Working Schools in Wisconsin list.
-Located in the suburb of Kenosha, Gateway Technical College is a public school with a moderately-sized student population.
+Gateway Technical College came in at #10 in this year’s edition of the Best Precision Metal Working Schools in Wisconsin ranking.
+Located in the suburb of Kenosha, Gateway Technical College is a public college with a medium-sized student population.

 Precision Metal Working majors at Gateway Technical College take out an average of $9,500 in student loans while working on their egree.